 By the time he was 19, he had racked up a host of Junior Level titles, including four gold medals – one of which was at the World Championships – and earning the title of the 10th best Junior high jumper in history!

 But it’s been in his adult career that Mutaz has really flourished.
-He’s the national record and Asian record holder with a best mark of 2.43m (the second-highest in history), he won bronze at the London 2012 Olympic Games, and went one better at the Rio Olympics to take silver.
+He’s the national record and Asian record holder with a best mark of 2.43m (the second-highest in history), he won silver at the London 2012 and Rio 2016 Olympic Games, and went one better at the Rio Olympics to take silver.
 He also brought home the gold after an imperious display at the 2017 World Championships in London, and again in Doha in 2019, when he became the first man to successfully defend the world high jump title.

 He’s also had plenty of success in the IAAF Diamond League, with some of his most memorable wins coming in Shanghai and in front of his home fans in Doha.
 “Sport is everything for me,” says Mutaz.
 “It’s my lifestyle, my job, my fun and my health.
 When I jump, I feel amazing, like I’m flying!”
 Mutaz is proud to say that he’s doing what he loves the most, the best way he can and in the future he wishes to be a world record holder.